Should the Church of England be Disestablished?

 The C of E is heard when it speaks to the nation.
 With a good Archbishop, the potential for good is immense.
 The church is called to be prophetic within society.
 If it does this properly, it will be unpopular at times - for example, calling the state to avoid selfishness and narrow nationalism; upholding the importance of the individual over against the power of political, commercial or union bureaucracy, criticising the corruption that power brings.

 The church can also bring a divine dimension to national events, comfort in national tragedy and godly security in times of radical change.
-Because of all this, most of the population regard the C of E as their church.
+Because of all this, many English people over the years have regarded the C of E as their church.
 That poses some (solvable) problems, but gives many evangelistic and pre-evangelistic/pastoral opportunities for the parish church.
 People reach out to the church when facing the great events of their lives and on numerous other occasions.

 Most important, I am absolutely convinced that, given courage, it is quite possible for Anglican ministers and congregations to be radically obedient to Scripture.
 We have in the past encouraged and resourced many churches to do so.